 Splitboard boots are basically stiff, freeride boots with added features that make your life easier on the way up, leaving your feet warm and dry and you legs with a little extra energy for the way down.

-This boot is based around ThirtyTwo’s hugely popular TM Two boot but is packed with all the extra features for you could need for splitboarding; Walk mode that allows for longer stride length, Vibram outsole for increased grip when hiking, Crampon compatible for when it gets super steep, full-wrap gaiter to keep the snow out.
+This boot is based around ThirtyTwo’s hugely popular TM Two boot but is packed with all the extra features you could need for splitboarding: Walk mode that allows for longer stride length, Vibram outsole for increased grip when hiking, Crampon compatible for when it gets super steep, full-wrap gaiter to keep the snow out.

 These are the women’s version of the Jones boots above.
 Design in collaboration with super freerider Elena Hight.